mjaakko/microservice-testing-tool/README.md

 # microservice-testing-tool [![Build and publish](https://github.com/mjaakko/microservice-testing-tool/actions/workflows/build-and-publish.yml/badge.svg)](https://github.com/mjaakko/microservice-testing-tool/actions/workflows/build-and-publish.yml) [![Latest version](https://img.shields.io/github/v/tag/mjaakko/microservice-testing-tool)](https://github.com/mjaakko/microservice-testing-tool/tags)

-Microservice testing tool (TODO: find a better name) for doing system-level testing with applications using microservice architecture.
+Microservice testing tool for doing system-level testing with applications using microservice architecture.
 Created for M.Sc. thesis at University of Helsinki.

 ## Requirements

-The tool uses Testcontainers library to run the containers containing the microservices.
-Testcontainers uses Docker as its container engine, which means that Docker must be available on the environment that runs the tests.
+The tool uses *Testcontainers* library to run the containers containing the microservices.
+Testcontainers uses *Docker* as its container engine, which means that Docker must be available on the environment that runs the tests.

 ## Usage